cbonoz/BuildSage/README.md

 * Release to the public and collect more build reports that can be indexed and returned in search results.

 ### Running the app
 The app requires both the backend (python) server and webserver (react) to be running.
+The backend server starts with a small  base set of best practices around construction that can be searched.

 To start the python server:
 <pre>